Research Aides & Ready References

 - www.Easybib.com A free internet tool to help you create bibliographies.

 - www.Noodletools.com Avon Old Farms has secured a subscription to this site for creating bibliographies.
 Initially, you will need to create a personal account with user name and password.
 Several style choices are available and help for each kind of citation.
 These can be saved until the research is complete and then moved to MSWord for additional formatting.
 If you have any questions, please see the librarian for assistance.
+Access from your Google Drive suite of apps.

 - Purdue University writing center guides